 Vatican Visit · Morning or afternoon

-For the visit of the Vatican, I prefer the morning.
+For the visit of the Vatican, I would recommend the morning.
 A three hour tour starting at 8am or 9am for the Vatican Museums and St. Peter’s Basilica fits in well in the morning and you can plan further sightseeing afterwards.
 It is obvious to combine the tour of the Vatican with a visit to Castel Sant’Angelo.

 For the Castel Sant’Angelo you can book the preferred entrance without waiting.
 Also with the Roma Pass you have preferential access and can pass the queue.
 Excluded are the days on which the admission is free for all.
 The dates can be found in the list of museums.
 In Castel Sant’Angelo, the ascent goes over several levels and is easily possible for all.
 People with disabilities can take the elevator to the middle level.